hermanwongkm/AlgoPratice/readme.md

 classes: class_id, name, teacher_id
 student_classes: class_id, student_id     # the junction table will consist of both the primary key of the table.

+*Using UUID for primary key*

+**Pros**

+1. At scale, when you have multiple organizations for example, using a UUID means that you will definitely have one ID unique across ALL database, not just in that one organization.
+This makes moving data across safe.

+2. UUID does not reveal information about your data.
+E.g. if your employee ID was 12345678 then we know that there is at least that number of employee or so.

+**Cons**

+1. When you have your UUID as your primary key, it will be referenced by many foreign keys, thus, it will start to add up in terms of memory.
+Not just in the database, but during joins and sorts, these keys need to live in the memory.

+2. It might be hard to sort UUID or to create clustering index.

 ## Database

 *Indexes*